jkarasha/aks-basics/04-k8s-book-poulton/deployments/README.md

 Deployments automatically create associated ReplicaSets.
 To verify this for a given deployment, use `kubectl get rs`.
 For more details on the ReplicaSet, use `kubectl describe rs <replicaset-name>`.

 [Manual Scaling]
+There are two ways to manually scale deployments; imperatively, using `kubectl scale --replicas=3 deployment/my-deployment` and declaratively, by updating the deployment yaml file and reposting it.

+However to avoid conflicts and issues, it's recommended to make all updates declaratively.

+[Performing a rolling update]
+Remember that all updated operations are actually replacement operations.
+Pods are immutable, so you never change or update them after they're deployed.
+A few of the specifications to remember:
+    - `revisionHistoryLimit: 5`, tells k8s to keep the configs from the previous five releases for easy rollbacks.
+    - `progressDeadlineSeconds: 300`, tells k8s to wait 5 minutes for the new pod to be ready.
+If it takes longer, k8s will rollback.
+    - `minReadySeconds: 10`, tells k8s to wait 10 seconds for the new pod to be ready.
+Longer waits give you a better chance of catching problems and preventing scenarios where you replace all replicas with broken ones.
+    - `rollingUpdate` tells k8s to use a rolling update strategy.
+    - `maxSurge` and `maxUnavailable` tell k8s how many new and unavailable pods to allow before rolling out new ones.

+Sounds great?
+How does k8s know which pods to delete and replace? `labels`!
+The deployment spec has a selector block, which is a list of labels the Deployment controlle will look for when finding Pods to update during rollouts.

+You can monitor the progress using the `kubectl rollout status deployment/my-deployment` command.
+You can also use the `kubectl rollout pause deploy <deployment-name>` to pause a rolling update and `kubectl rollout resume deploy <deployment-name>` to resume it.

+[Rollback]
+use the `kubectl rollout history deployment <deployment-name>` command to see revision history.
+You can them run `kubectl rollout undo deployment <deployment-name> --to-revision=X`, where `X` is the revision number you want to go back to.

+Deployments and ReplicaSets use labels and selectors to determine which pods they own and manage.
+If order to avoid taking ownership of pods that were deployed statically, without using a deployment, k8s adds a system-generated `pod-template-hash` label to each pod created through a deployment.